 The literal word is “Hades.”

 Jesus did a lot of miracles during his ministry.
-When Jewish leaders known as Pharisees and Sadducees asked him to perform a miracle to prove he had God’s backing, Jesus had the opportunity to convince people who could help him get his message out.
-Why do you think Jesus “walked away from them” (16:4) without giving them the miracle they asked for?
+When Jewish leaders known as Pharisees and Sadducees asked him to give them a sign to prove he had God’s backing, Jesus had the opportunity to convince people who could help him get his message out.
+Why do you think Jesus “walked away from them” (16:4) without giving them the sign they asked for?

 What do you think Jesus is talking about when he refers to the “Sign of Jonah” (16:4)?
 And do you think he did for his generation what Jonah did for the people of Nineveh: convince the people that God sent him?

 Jesus uses the idea of yeast to describe how hypocrisy affects everything the Pharisees do (16:6-12).
 For those of you who bake with yeast, what would make that a good illustration?

 After the miracle of Jesus feeding 4,000, Jesus and the disciples got into a boat to travel across the lake.
 At some point one of the disciples realizes that no one brought any bread to eat.
 Mark’s version of the story says they all started obsessing about it, apparently wondering what they were going to do when they got hungry.
 “All the disciples could talk about was the fact that no one brought bread” (Mark 8:16).
 What do you think that says about the disciples?

 When Jesus asks his disciples who they think he is, Mark reports that Peter said, “You are the Messiah” (8:29).
 Luke quotes Peter the same way (9:20).
 But Matthew takes that further.
 He says Peter declared Jesus not only the Messiah but “the Son of the living God” (Matthew 16:16).
 Do you think there’s a possibility that Matthew exaggerated a little, or possibly misremembered?